The Two Cent Piece was issued from 1864 to 1873 and was the first coin to feature the motto IN GOD WE TRUST.

-An exquisite palette of soft ruby, lime, and lemon tint glistens on beautifully mirrored surfaces.
+An exquisite palette of soft ruby, lime, and lemon tint glistens on beautifully mirrored surfaces with considerable mint red.
 Fantastic eye-appeal.

 CAC.
 A spectacular example of this scarce first-year proof with amazing iridescent colors of turquoise, lavender, orange, and gold.
 The strike is razor sharp and the surfaces are devoid of significant marks and spots.
 The eye appeal is fantastic!